...

 Don’t worry, you are the only one who will see your own results

-Optional privacy tips
+Optional privacy tips:

 • Private browsing clears local history, but your activity can still be visible to sites, networks, or services.